 What's the minimum amount of Bitcoin I can buy?

 Most exchanges let you buy as little as $1 to $10 worth of Bitcoin.
-You don't need to buy a whole coin.
+You do not need to buy a whole coin.
 Bitcoin divides into 100 million smaller units called satoshis (named after Bitcoin's creator, Satoshi Nakamoto).
-At a price of $50,000 per bitcoin, just $5 gets you 10,000 satoshis.
+At a price of $50,000 per bitcoin, $5 gets you 10,000 satoshis.
 Platforms like Strike, Cash App, and River all support very small purchases.
-There's no minimum that "makes sense" from a financial perspective.
-Even buying $10 worth is a legitimate way to start learning how Bitcoin works, how wallets function, and how transactions feel.
-Start with whatever amount makes you comfortable, even if that amount feels trivially small.
-The point is to begin.
+Even buying $10 worth is a legitimate way to learn how Bitcoin works, how wallets function, and how transactions feel.
+Start with whatever amount makes you comfortable, even if it feels trivially small.

 Should I invest my emergency fund in Bitcoin?

-No. Your emergency fund exists for one reason: to cover unexpected expenses like job loss, medical bills, or car repairs.
+No. Your emergency fund exists to cover unexpected expenses like job loss, medical bills, or car repairs.
 It needs to be liquid, stable, and immediately accessible.
 Bitcoin is none of those things.
-It can drop 30-50% in a matter of weeks, and selling during a downturn means locking in losses at the worst possible time, precisely when you need the money most.
+It can drop 30-50% in weeks, and selling during a downturn means locking in losses at the worst possible time.
 Keep 3-6 months of living expenses in cash or a high-yield savings account.
-Only invest in Bitcoin with money you won't need for at least 3-5 years.
-If you don't have an emergency fund yet, that's your first financial priority, before Bitcoin, before stocks, before anything else.
+Only invest in Bitcoin with money you will not need for at least 3-5 years.
+If you do not have an emergency fund yet, build one first, before Bitcoin, before stocks, before anything else.

 Is $100 a month enough to make a difference?

-Yes, absolutely.
-Consistency matters far more than size. $100 per month invested through dollar-cost averaging adds up to $1,200 per year, $6,000 over five years, and $12,000 over a decade, before any price appreciation.
-Historically, people who DCA'd even modest amounts into Bitcoin over multi-year periods have seen significant returns because they were buying through both highs and lows, accumulating more Bitcoin when prices were depressed.
-The power of DCA is that it removes the need to time the market.
-You don't need to invest $10,000 at once to build a meaningful position.
-You need to show up regularly with whatever you can afford and let time and consistency do the work.
+Yes.
+Consistency matters far more than size. $100 per month adds up to $1,200 per year, $6,000 over five years, and $12,000 over a decade, before any price appreciation.
+Historically, people who DCA'd even modest amounts into Bitcoin over multi-year periods saw significant returns because they bought through both highs and lows, accumulating more bitcoin when prices were depressed.
+DCA removes the need to time the market.
+You do not need to invest $10,000 at once to build a meaningful position.
+Show up regularly with whatever you can afford and let time do the work.

 Should I take out a loan to buy Bitcoin?

 No. Never borrow money to invest in a volatile asset.
-This is one of the clearest rules in personal finance, and Bitcoin is no exception.
 If Bitcoin drops 50% after you buy, you still owe the full loan amount plus interest.
-You're underwater with no easy way out.
 Leverage amplifies losses exactly as much as it amplifies gains, and in a market that can move 20% in a single week, leveraged positions get destroyed regularly.
-Every cycle produces stories of people who borrowed to buy Bitcoin near the top and lost everything.
-Don't be one of them.
-Buy only with money you already have, money you've already decided you can afford to hold for years without needing it back.
+Every cycle produces stories of people who borrowed to buy near the top and lost everything.
+Buy only with money you already have and can afford to hold for years without needing it back.

 ···

-Ready to put a number on it?
 Use our Investment Simulator to model different allocation amounts with real historical data.
 Try the DCA Calculator to see what regular purchases would look like over time.
-Or use the Paycheck Calculator to figure out exactly how much of each paycheck to allocate.
+Or use the Paycheck Calculator to figure out how much of each paycheck to allocate.